johnandrea/draw-dna-matches/README.md

 - Requires Python 3.6+
 - Won't draw path if closest ancestor is not in the data file
-- Double-cousins and other multiple relationships are shown in only one path
+- Double-cousins and other multiple relationships are shown in only one path.
+Direct relationships are selected over half relationships.
 - Assumes that blood (biological) family connections are listed first in the data

 ## Installation